pikvm/pikvm/docs/tailscale.md

 # reboot
 ```

-Next. follow this document from the beginning to install the Tailscale again.
+Next, follow this document from the beginning to install the Tailscale again.